Top 25 US Universities with the Most Powerful Alumni Network

 • Marvin L. Goldberger (B.S.
 1943), Physics, 1963

-New York University is one of the largest private higher education institutes in the United States, and is highly regarded amongst the American institutions.
+New York University is one of the largest private higher education institutes in the United States and is highly regarded among American institutions.

-Its history dates back to year 1831, when Albert Gallatin the head of the US department of Treasury pushed forward the idea of establishing an easily accessible, innovative university in the most populous city in the United State.
+Its history dates back to 1831, when Albert Gallatin, the head of the US Department of Treasury, pushed forward the idea of establishing an easily accessible, innovative university in the most populous city in the United States.

-Locally, the university’s New York campus is formed of over 20 colleges and schools located at 5 different locations in and around New York, such as Lower Manhattan and Downtown Brooklyn.
+Locally, the university’s New York campus is formed of over 20 colleges and schools located at five different locations in and around New York, such as Lower Manhattan and Downtown Brooklyn.

 The major campus, situated in the heart of Lower Manhattan in the vicinity of Sixth Avenue and Washington Square Park, covers 1 km2 of land.

-It proffers guaranteed housing options to freshmen, who may find themselves amongst the eleven thousand (11,000) visitors who explore the Bobst library, one of the 11 libraries operated by NYU.
+It offers guaranteed housing options to freshmen, who may find themselves among the eleven thousand (11,000) visitors who explore the Bobst library, one of the 11 libraries operated by NYU.

 Notable Alumni